 Rationally, there’s a need (automated cloud-free cleaning on every floor) and there’s also a budget for that.
 Make your buying decisions based on that and that alone instead of some arbitrary made-up additional constraint.

 We’ve been working a lot on making that buying decision easier for you by supporting more robots and enhancing the support for existing ones so that it should be possible for everyone to afford 1-n supported robots.

 While Valetudo may be used by anyone, five years of user interactions have shown that it works better for some demographics than others.

-Another demographic that seems to struggle hard with usage of Valetudo are people suffering from an exceptionally short attention span.
+One such demographic that seems to struggle hard with usage of Valetudo are people suffering from an exceptionally short attention span.
 As rooting a vacuum robot is an advanced topic, it will always require careful and mindful reading of information available to get an understanding of how things work and need to be done.

 If you’re a person that prefers jump-cutted videotutorials featuring little understanding and lots of no-thinking-required copy-paste commands, you’ll likely be very unhappy with Valetudo.

-In conclusion, it should be noted that, being a passion project, there is no incentive for Valetudo to cater to the needs of demographics that are usually only catered to to make money.
+It should be noted that, being a passion project, there is no incentive for Valetudo to cater to the needs of demographics that are usually only catered to to make money.
 If Valetudo was aimed at those demographics, there would be ads, data collection, licensing fees and many more undesirable things built in.